Irrigating the Vegetable Garden

 Figure 5.
 Soaker hose seeps water out along the length of the hose.

 It can be connected by manually connecting the garden hose to each line at each irrigation session or by connecting a series of dedicated garden hoses to a series of lines.
-On raised-bed gardening, it is easy to run a water line with a tap to each box.
+In raised-bed gardening, it is easy to run a water line with a tap to each box.
 Several small boxes may run together on the same zone.
+[Figure 4]

 For uniform water delivery, keep runs short, generally 25 feet or less.
 With long lengths, water delivery will be higher at the top of the hose line and less at the bottom.
 The ground must be reasonably level.
 On slopes, run several short lengths.